gschaumb/team03-capstone/docs/index.md

 - **Tool Integration**: Incorporate external tools to augment agent capabilities.
 This could involve accessing databases, executing code, or leveraging APIs for specific functionalities.

-- **Memory Management**: Design mechanisms for agents to access and manage shared or individual memories, allowing them to retain relevant information from previous interactions or access external knowledge bases.
+- **Memory Management**: Design mechanisms for agents to access and manage shared or individual memories, allowing them to retain relevant information from previous interactions or access external knowledgebases.

 #### Evaluation and Refinement: